 Waxman Requests Adequate Notice to Ensure Availability of Administration Witnesses

-Today Rep. Henry A. Waxman sent letters to Reps.
+Today Rep. Henry A. Waxman sent a letter to Reps.
 Fred Upton, Ed Whitfield, and John Shimkus urging them to “make greater efforts in the future to ensure that the Committee is able to hear from Administration witnesses by providing adequate notice to the Administration of upcoming hearings and working with the Administration on scheduling to allow an appropriate Administration witness to be present.”

-The text of the letter is below and can also be accessed here.
+The text of the letter is below.

 April 12, 2011